 How do I get an account?

-Using the “Create new account” link in the login block, a user completes a user profile which includes a preferred user name, email address, password, and a few other required items.
+On Campus, using the “Create new account” link in the login block, a user completes a user profile which includes a preferred user name, email address, password, and a few other required items.
 Upon submitting this profile, Moodle sends a verification message to the email address entered.
 The user accesses the link in the email message to verify the account, and then proceeds to enroll in courses of interest.

 Why use it?